 Location.
-37° 21.63′ N, 113° 15.708′ W. Marker is near New Harmony, Utah, in Washington County.
-Marker is on Interstate 15 at milepost 33, on the right when traveling north.
+37° 28.948′ N, 113° 17.98′ W. Marker is near New Harmony, Utah, in Washington County.
+Marker is on Utah Route 144 4 miles west of Interstate 15, on the right when traveling west.
 Touch for map.
-Marker is 300 feet south of exit 33 on the east side frontage road.
 Marker is in this post office area: New Harmony UT 84757, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 14, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 607 times since then and 3 times this year.
-Photos: 1, 2, 3, 4. submitted on September 14, 2012, by Bill Kirchner of Tucson, Arizona.
-5. submitted on September 21, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 23, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 405 times since then and 2 times this year.
+Photos: 1, 2, 3, 4. submitted on July 23, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.